vinitcmehta/kubernetes-cmd-line-tool/README.md

 "python kube.py -h" to see usage

+Tests:
+A basic python linter has been added to a GitHub Actions workflow and can be seen in the .github folder

 Bugs:
 When patching to the mirrored repos, these deployments fail as the mirrored repo seems to be in a GCP project that doesn't exist any more.
 Output from docker pull below: